Cotton Candy Therapy?

 Your sample could be a bite-sized piece of 1.5cm x 1.5cm.

 Sorry, my sample in the picture is a larger.

 3) Perform the IDDSI Fork Pressure Test (or chopstick test or finger test as described by IDDSI):

 b.
-Apply pressure to the base of the fork with your thumbnail until your thumbnail blanches white (as in the picture below).
+Apply pressure to the base of the fork with your thumbnail until your thumbnail blanches white.

 c.
-The sample should melt, disintegrate or squash and leave indentations from the fork.
+The sample should melt, disintegrate or squash.
+Leaves indentations from the fork.
 It does not return to its original shape when the pressure is released.

 Now that you understand how the food feels in the mouth and throat, what oral processing skills may be needed, and how much moisture, heat and pressure is needed to break it down — you are ready to think about using different transitional food items in therapy.

 One pillar of dysphagia treatment is diet modification; however, this cannot be done without the other pillars of compensatory strategies and rehabilitation/skill training.
 How do we train skills to upgrade a person’s diet without causing a choking episode on that “training” piece of chicken?!

 Can transitional foods be used to more safely train these biting, chewing, lingual lateralization and bolus formation skills needed for more challenging foods?
 Can they also be used to advance a diet in cases of oral sensitivity and solid food refusals (often seen in the pediatric and geriatric populations)?